ibm-cloud-docs/vmware-service/vmaas/storage-adding-deleting.md

 # Adding and deleting storage
 {: #storage-adding-deleting}

+You can add or delete storage to and from a cluster to increase or decrease the NFS storage capacity of your *single-tenant* cluster.

 ## Procedure to add and delete storage to for {{site.data.keyword.vcf-aas}} instances
 {: #storage-adding-deleting-proc}

-You can increase or decrease the NFS storage capacity of your *single-tenant* deployment by adding or deleting storage to and from a cluster.

 1. In the VMware Solutions console, click **Resources > {{site.data.keyword.vcf-aas}}** from the left navigation pane.
 2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud director sites** tab, then click a single-tenant instance name.